Copyright © 2016

 The Sergeant Major and the Privates saluted the two as they arrived at the opening into the tent.
 The Sergeant Major then asked for their weapons to be laid on a nearby table where many more were set.

-Thomas removed his sword as did Mister Sharpe.
+Thomas removed his sword as did Mister Grey.
 Thinking he was going to be able to keep his pistols, Thomas made no attempt to pull them out.
-A soft whisper from Mister Sharpe soon told him different.
+A soft whisper from Mister Grey soon told him different.

 Thomas gave a heavy sigh as he reached into his jacket and took out his two small pistols.
 Laying them on the table he saw the surprised look on the face of the Sergeant Major and even felt a little pleasure at the older man's look.